 2. Have you been getting all of your writing assignments in on time and have you followed the instructions?

 If yes- then consider taking your papers or projects to the next level.
-Make sure you are using The Center for Teaching and Learning to improve your writing technique or work on presentation materials.
+Make sure you are visiting the Writing Studio in the The Center for Teaching and Learning to improve your writing technique or work on presentation materials.

 If no - then make sure you are asking the professor questions about the assignment during or after class and getting started on it right away.
 If you don't even know where to start, consider discussing this with your professor, your advisor, the Coordinator of Academic Support and Advising, or the consulting librarians at the library.